I. General Information and Notes

 Phone: +49 6154 57605-111

-1. You have the following rights against us with regard to the personal data concerning you:
+1. You have the followiYou have the following rights in relation to us in respect of personal data relating to you:

-- Right to information,
+- Right of access,

-- Right to correction or deletion,
+- Right of rectification or erasure,

-- Right to limit processing,
+- Right to restrict processing,

-- Right to object to the processing,
+- Right to object to processing,

-- Right to data transferability.
+- Right to data portability.

 2. You also have the right to complain to a data protection supervisory authority about the processing of your personal data by us.

-3. To exercise your rights regarding your personal data, please contact Betroffenenrechte@interco.de.
+3. To exercise your rights regarding your perTo exercise your rights with regard to personal data concerning you, please contact Betroffenenrechte@interco.de.